A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological materials: Matrix-free code for topological systems with Dirac cones

 \subsection{Preliminary considerations}

-Many numerical algorithms that can describe quantum systems, such as eigenvalue solvers or methods for computing spectral properties, such as the Kernel Polynomial Method (KPM) (reviewed in \cite{kpm}), require the multiplication of large sparse matrices with one or more right-hand side vectors as a time-con\-suming component.
+Many numerical algorithms that can describe quantum systems, such as eigenvalue solvers or methods for computing spectral properties, such as the Kernel Polynomial Method (KPM) (reviewed in \cite{kpm}), require the multiplication of large sparse matrices with one or more RHS vectors as a time-con\-suming component.
 If the matrix is stored explicitly in memory and special structures such as symmetry and dense subblocks are not exploited, The data transfer between the CPU and the main memory is the performance-limiting bottleneck.
-An upper limit for the performance of a typical linear algebra building block such as spMVM can thus be easily calculated by means of the naive roof{}line model, which was popularized by \cite{roofline:2009}:
+An upper limit for the performance of a typical linear algebra building block such as spMVM can thus be easily calculated by means of the naive roof{}line model, which was popularized by \cite{roofline:2009} \gh{and applied in many different contexts, including stencils (\cite{Datta:2009}), fluid dynamics (\cite{Randles:2013}), and sparse linear algebra (\cite{Gropp:1999}), among many others}:

 This model assumes that the performance of a loop is either limited by the computational peak performance of the CPU ($P_\mathrm{peak}$) or by the maximum performance allowed by memory data transfers ($b_\mathrm S/B_\mathrm c$), whichever is more stringent.
 In case of spMVM and similar algorithms on any modern multicore CPU, the former is much larger than the latter, so we can safely ignore it here. $b_\mathrm S$ is the achievable main memory bandwidth in bytes/s; it can be determined by a suitable benchmark, such as STREAM by \cite{stream}. $B_\mathrm c$ is the \emph{code balance}, i.e., the ratio of the required data volume through the memory interface (in bytes) and the amount of work (usually floating-point operations, but any valid ``work'' metric will do).
 Clearly, $b_\mathrm S/B_\mathrm c$ is then an upper limit for the expected performance of the loop.
 In practice one can determine the code balance by code inspection and an analysis of data access locality.
 Whenever the data traffic cannot be calculated accurately, e.g., because some indirect and unpredictable access is involved, it is often possible to give at least a lower limit for $B_\mathrm c$ and thus an absolute upper limit for the performance.
 A ``good'' code in the context of the roof{}line model is a code whose performance is near the limit.
 Once this has been achieved, any optimization that lowers $B_\mathrm c$ will increase the performance accordingly.
 Many refinements of the model have been developed to make it more accurate in situations where the bottleneck is not so clearly identified, e.g., by \cite{Loft} and \cite{sthw15}.